sgonzalezocana/Hijacking-PowerShell-commands/README.md

 `Start-Process` will be executed instead of the original `Write-Output`.
 However, we have two problems in this case.

-The first one is that the parameters related to Write-Output cmdlet are not the same of the Start-Process cmdlet.
+a) The first one is that the parameters related to Write-Output cmdlet are not the same of the Start-Process cmdlet.
 So we will have to modify the variable $PSBoundParameters (that is a hashtable).
 By adding this line the problem is solved:

 ```
 $PSBoundParameters.Remove('InputObject')